saurabdixit/RoboND-DeepLearning-Project/README.md

 #### comparison with fully connected layer
 Fully connected layers are basically a convolution layer with filters with the same size as input.
 Hence, there is one to one connection between each unit and input layer.
 Fully connected layers doesn't contain any spatial information.
 Hence, we can't use them for semantic segmentation.
 They are generally used as last layers of CNN to output classification predictions.
 Also, the output size of fully connected layer is fixed.
-However,in 1x1 convolution, we can get different output sizes.
+However, in 1x1 convolution, we can get different output sizes.

 ## Fully Convolutional Model
 I tried many combinations of encoder and decoder block.
 There are many problems that I faced because of which I had to go with many convolutional layers.
 I am discussing those problem in next section.